snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/contexts.md

 We can then track an add to basket event as follows, we can pass in a handful of fields that are specific to the add to basket event (e.g. the quantity of the product added), and pass the whole product object as a context.

-Contexts provide a convenient way in Snowplow to schema common entities once, and then use those schemas across all the different events where those entities are releavnt.
+Contexts provide a convenient way in Snowplow to schema common entities once, and then use those schemas across all the different events where those entities are relevant.